czcorpus/kontext/doc/INSTALL.md

 (this address and port are configured by the installation script for Nginx web server so it will proxy all the external requests to your *app.py*).

 Now open `[container_IP_address]`  in your browser on the host.
 You should see KonText's first_page and be able to enter a query to search in the sample Susanne corpus.

 <a name="install_configure_kontext"></a>
 ## Configure KonText (config.xml)

-Before you can build KonText, a proper configuration must be ready (especially the *plugins* section).
+Before you can compile and build KonText client-side application and run the server-side, a proper configuration must be ready (especially the *plugins* section).

 KonText is configured via an XML configuration file *conf/config.xml*.
 To avoid writing one from scratch, use a sample configuration *conf/config.default.xml* as a starting point.